Supreme Court allows CBI to probe Tamil Nadu teen suicide case

-The Supreme Court on Monday allowed the CBI to probe a suicide case of 17-year-old girl in Thanjavur.
+The Supreme Court on Monday allowed the CBI to continue its probe as ordered by the Madras High Court into the suicide of a 17-year-old girl in Thanjavur, allegedly due to harassment for refusal to convert to Christianity.

+The top court told the state government not to make it a prestigious issue and hand over all papers to the CBI.

-The apex court also issued a notice on a plea by Tamil Nadu DGP challenging the Madras High Court order.
+It, however, agreed to examine a plea by the Tamil Nadu government against the High Court order, which also made stinging remarks against the state police and a Minister.

 Watch the latest DH Videos here: